 When we were studying the tech specs of the Land Rover LR3, we thought that implementing a Terrain Response four-wheel drive technology was a bad idea, as the true off-roaders know that nothing can perform better than the good old mechanical locking differential.
 But since the LR3 is positioned as a middle option in the Land Rover line up right between the luxury Range Rover and brutal Land Rover Defender, it shouldn’t be as rugged as the Defender.

-To our surprise, the LR3 felt itself like a fish in the sea on the trails.
-Terrain Response technology allows you to choose among 5 terrain types the vehicle is used on, according to which it sets up the drivetrain, transmission and the engine ECU to required mode.
+To our surprise, the LR3 felt like a fish in the sea on the trails.
+Terrain Response technology allows you to choose among 5 terrain types the vehicle is used on, according to which it sets up the drivetrain, transmission, and the engine ECU to the required mode.
 On some modes, it improves the throttle response or slows it down on purpose.
 The lockers are activated or disengaged automatically when necessary.
 It perfectly handles the challenging off-road terrain and keeps pushing hard whatever mode you’ve selected.
 If for some reason you’ve selected the wrong setting, it wouldn’t make any harm to the vehicle and it will offer you to change it with warnings.
 On the other hand, we recommend not to forget about switching to high or low gears, as it may result in obvious problems.

-Land Rover LR3 lift kits are usually represented by modified height sensor rods, which allows you to utilize the factory-installed air shocks and drive with the suspension locked in the upper position.
-This gives you the additional ground clearance and more space to install larger off-road wheels.
+Land Rover LR3 lift kits are usually represented by modified height sensor rods, which allow you to utilize the factory-installed air shocks and drive with the suspension locked in the upper position.
+This gives you additional ground clearance and more space to install larger off-road wheels.
 With basic modified sensor rods, you will be able to install 31-32″ offroad wheels with ease.
 Anything lower than 30 wouldn’t really require a lift though.

 The interior of the Land Rover LR 3 is very universal offers a wide range of transformation options, and the cargo area can easily fit a set of universal expedition drawers or storage boxes.